 Every month we’ll bring you fresh gardening ideas and tips, professional advice, and techniques both new and traditional for you to apply to your own home garden and make it the best it can be.

 - Continue to plant warm season turf grasses (Bermuda, St. Augustine, and Zoysia).
-Early June is also an ideal time to establish new Bermuda lawns by hydro-mulching.

 - Cut back spent flowers of annuals and perennials to encourage new blooms.

 - Pay attention to the water needs of lawns, ornamental plants, and vegetables in the typically hot dry days of mid-summer, being attentive particularly to new plants with undeveloped root systems and to outdoor potted plants, which can dry out quickly.
 Water in the early morning hours (3 AM to 8 AM) to minimize fungal problems and evaporation.

 - Continue to check crape myrtles for aphids.

 - Continue to check ornamentals, flowers, and vegetables for spider mites.

 - Inspect broadleaf evergreen shrubs such as euonymus and hollies for scale insects, and treat as necessary.